 - Secondly: the Underdeveloped world and India eventually attain the present level of CO2 emissions/head in China: 6.92 tonnes/head/annum.

-These values give a reasonable range of estimates and show how the inevitable CO2 emissions growth in the Developing World would swamp any CO2 reductions made by Western nations in the name of controlling climate.
+These values give a reasonable range of estimates and show how the inevitable CO2 emissions growth in the Developing World would negate and swamp any CO2 reductions made by Western nations in the name of controlling climate.

 This point was amply made by Berkley Professor Richard Muller in 2010, before he set up the BEST temperature record.
 His graph is shown below and anticipates rather faster CO2 emissions growth from the developing world, than either of the scenarios above.
 It shows the extent that the Underdeveloped world is set to wholly overwhelm any efforts in the West to reduce Global CO2 emissions and thus attempt to influence Global temperature.

 Starting point 2020